 The research team has particularly focused on psychological treatment for chronic back pain, so future and larger studies are needed to determine whether it would yield similar results for other types of chronic pain.

 This study suggests a fundamentally new way of thinking about both the causes of chronic back pain and the tools available to treat it in a lasting way.
-I can't wait, now that the ailments are making themselves felt for me too, to see where this approach will go.
+I can't wait, now that the ailments are felt for me too, to see where this approach will go.